diegoami/DA_ML_Capstone/solution.md

 In the pre-processing phase, I keep images to their original size 320 x 180.
 Resizing to a smaller size gave worse result.
 As I already have over 50000 images, I do not need any kind of data augmentation such as  mirrored images, also because the game may not produce mirrored images.

-I decided to split the dataset into train and validation set dynamically while training.
-I did not set aside an holdout dataset, as I was planning to use following episodes for testing, which are not in the dataset yet.
+I decided not to split the dataset into train, validation and test set, and to this split dynamically while training the model.
+As the dataset is expected to keep growing while I am going to add new videos and new frames, this was done to simplify dataset management.

+#### MODELS

+I chose to use Pytorch and the models that it includes

 ### BENCHMARK

 <!-- Student clearly defines a benchmark result or threshold for comparing performances of solutions obtained. -->

+As 67.4 % of the images belong to the category "Other", a model should have an accuracy of at least 68% for being considered better than a model that always pick the Category "Other"

 ## METHODOLOGY